 General

-Certain properties in this specification represent the contents of portions of artifacts external to the log file, for example, artifacts that were scanned by an analysis tool.
+Certain properties in this document represent the contents of portions of artifacts external to the log file, for example, artifacts that were scanned by an analysis tool.
 SARIF represents such content with an artifactContent object.
 Depending on the circumstances, the SARIF log file might need to represent this content as readable text, raw bytes, or both.

 text property